Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Causal Compatibility

 Henceforth, we will utilize a number of familiar notions from graph theory and denote them accordingly.
 The \term{parents of a node} $n \in \nodes$ are all nodes which point directly into $n$, i.e. $\Pa[\graph]{n} \defined \bc{m \mid m \to n}$.
 Similarly defined are the \term{children of a node} $\Ch[\graph]{n} \defined \bc{m \mid n \to m}$.
 Recursively defined are the \term{ancestors of a node} $\An[\graph]{n} \defined \bigcup_{i\in\mathbb{N}} \Pa[\graph][i]{n}$ where $\Pa[\graph][i]{n} \defined \Pa[\graph]{\Pa[\graph][i-1]{n}}$ and $\Pa[\graph][0]{n} = n$ and the \term{descendants of a node} $\De[\graph]{n} \defined \bigcup_{i\in\mathbb{N}} \Ch[\graph][i]{n}$ where $\Ch[\graph][i]{n} \defined \Ch[\graph]{\Ch[\graph][i-1]{n}}$ and $\Ch[\graph][0]{n} = n$.
 Finally, we extend this notation to a subset of nodes $N \subseteq \nodes$ by performing a union over elements.
 As an example, the parents of the nodes $N \subseteq \nodes$ are denoted $\Pa[\graph]{N} = \bigcup_{n \in N} \Pa[\graph]{n}$.

 Let us now formalize the notion of compatibility between a causal structure $\graph$ and a probability distribution $\prob[\nodes]$ defined over the nodes of $\graph$.
-Intuitively, the absence of certain causal connections within $\graph$ should limit the set of possible observations that can be made on $\graph$.
-Specifically, the causal structure $\graph$ hypothesizes that if each variable $n \in \nodes$ is causally influenced by its parents $\Pa[\graph]{n}$.
+A causal structure $\graph$ hypothesizes that each variable $n \in \nodes$ is only directly influenced by its parents $\Pa[\graph]{n}$.
 Therefore, if each variable is conditioned on its parentage, the probability distribution $\prob[\nodes]$ should factorize accordingly: